Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Conclusion

-However, the study also has limitations.
-The proposed method relies on the information about the target process flow, which may not always contain sufficient detail to capture all relevant components and actions.
-Future work could explore methods for enriching process representations, such as integrating sensor data or digital twin models.
-Additionally, while the LLM-based extraction method reduces manual effort, it may still require some human oversight to ensure accuracy.
-Further refinement of prompts and incorporation of human-in-the-loop feedback could enhance reliability.
-Finally, the evaluation was limited to a single manufacturing line and a small number of fault scenarios.
-Future studies should validate the approach across a broader range of manufacturing lines and failure modes to further assess its generalizability and robustness.
+However, the study also has limitations primarily related to the scope of knowledge representation and evaluation.
+OGPAL relies on available descriptions of the target process flow, which may not always contain sufficient granularity to capture all relevant components and actions.
+Future work could explore richer process representations by incorporating additional sources such as sensor data or digital twin models.
+Additionally, while the LLM-based extraction method significantly reduces manual effort in knowledge acquisition, its outputs may still require limited human oversight to ensure semantic accuracy.
+Further refinement of prompt design and the incorporation of human-in-the-loop feedback mechanisms could enhance reliability.
+In addition, the current evaluation focused on a limited set of manufacturing lines and fault scenarios.
+Future studies should extend validation to a broader range of heterogeneous manufacturing contexts and failure modes, while incorporating RPNs to support risk-based prioritization of candidate causes.
+Future work should also explore the integration of agentic RAG, where iterative reasoning and tool-based retrieval could further enhance the adaptability of fault diagnosis, particularly in handling complex or previously unseen failure scenarios.